philosophie/stairs/README.md

 # Stairs

-A DSL and collection of plugins for easy setup of projects on new development environments.
-Write a script that new devs can run for an interactive setup.
+It's a pain to setup new developers.
+Stairs is a utility and framework from which to write scripts for faster and easier setup of apps in new development environments.
+Scripts try to automate as much as possible and provide interactive prompts for everything else.

-For environment variables, Stairs supports rbenv-vars, RVM, and dotenv.
+Stairs currently supports writing environment variables for rbenv-vars, RVM, and dotenv.

 [![Build Status](https://travis-ci.org/patbenatar/stairs.png?branch=master)](https://travis-ci.org/patbenatar/stairs)
 [![Code Climate](https://codeclimate.com/github/patbenatar/stairs.png)](https://codeclimate.com/github/patbenatar/stairs)